Interface Map¶

 - Edges represent interfaces between applications

-- Edge labels display the interface identifier along each connection
+- Edge labels display the interface identifier on each connection

 Business vs Technical view¶